ameekkhan/ameeqsort/README.md

 a[6]  *9*    a[7]  *7*

-Now, let's apply 5 comparisons on every quadruple/matrix .
+Now, let's apply 5 comparisons on every quadruple.

 I will first do two *column wise* comparison and then two *row wise* comparison and finally the diagonal comparison thus five fixed number of comparisons are required to sort the 4 values.